Pragma-Innovation/bgpflowspectool/README.md

 # Tool name and special dedicace

 This tool is named "Gabu".
-This name is the nickname of a brilliant young french engineer that passed away way too early and miss to anybody who crossed his way.
+This name is the nickname of a brilliant young french engineer that passed away way too early and is missing to anybody who crossed his way.

 To enjoy a nice and still very interesting BGP flowspec presentation done by Frederic Gabut-Deloraine about the use of this protocol for DDoS mitigation, please follow this link: [Frederic FRnOG presentation](http://www.dailymotion.com/video/xtngjg_frnog-18-flowspec-frederic-gabut-deloraine-neo-telecoms_tech)